enesgrahovac/whisper.cpp-nextjs/README.md

 If you compile another `ggml-*.bin` model, just add an entry to `MODELS` in `src/components/StreamClient.tsx`.

 </details>

 <details>
 <summary>What about uploading audio files?</summary>

 The demo currently only supports real-time transcription of live audio.
-You can feel free to contribute a file upload feature!
+Feel free to contribute a file-upload feature!

 </details>